au-syntaxwhiz/au-syntaxwhiz/README.md

-# 👋 Hi there, I'm Ali Uraiz
+# 👋 Hi there,

 I'm a **Senior Software Engineer** with nearly a decade of experience building scalable and innovative solutions.
-My expertise lies in **JavaScript**, **Python**, **Node.js**, and **distributed systems**.
-I am passionate about developing AI-driven platforms and optimizing backend systems for high performance and security.
+I have a strong passion for developing **AI-driven platforms**, **distributed systems**, and optimizing backend systems for high performance and security.
+My expertise lies in creating efficient microservices and enhancing data processing speeds.
+My diverse experience allows me to adapt to various requirements and deliver high-quality software solutions.

 I love building efficient microservices and improving data processing speeds.
 I’ve successfully reduced UI development time by **45%** and improved processing speeds by **40%** in previous projects.